"Exemplary in her commitment to use the law to further the interests of the most disadvantaged groups in society"

 She is widely recognised as a leader in the field of public law, described by clients in the Chambers Directory as “exemplary in her commitment to use law to further the interests of the most disadvantaged groups in society, and she does so in a very tactful and sensitive way.”

 Louise is a public law specialist, with more than twenty years’ experience of conducting high-profile judicial review claims across a wide range of subject areas including discrimination and equality duties, public sector funding and procurement, healthcare and community care, claims based on breaches of the Human Rights Act, and claims relating to inquests and prisoners’ rights.
-Louise is highly recommended in administrative and public law in Legal 500 and is recognised in the current edition of the Chambers Directory (2015) as a leader in the field of administrative and public law, as well as civil liberties and human rights; the latter describes her as “creating really important stepping stones under the radar.
+Louise is described as a leading individual in administrative and public law in Legal 500 and is recognised in the current edition of the Chambers Directory as a leader in the field of administrative and public law, as well as civil liberties and human rights; the latter describes her as “creating really important stepping stones under the radar.
 She has a rare talent to spot the cases that are important”.

 Much of Louise’s casework has focused on public law discrimination challenges arising from breaches of the public sector equality duty.
 She represented the claimants in the leading Court of Appeal case of R (Bracking & Others) v SSWP, quashing the Government’s decision to close the Independent Living Fund.
 Louise used the equality duty to force the Bank of England to include a new female historical figure on banknotes ahead of schedule, and to stop the Home Office continuing with its “Go home or get arrested” advertising campaign.
 Louise also acted for the claimants in the successful early equality duty challenges brought using s71 of the Race Relations Act (the race equality duty) and s49A of the Disability Discrimination Act (the disability equality duty).
 She has advised on a number of gender equality duty cases and regularly represents women’s organizations on a wide range of public law issues.
 She regularly advises and represents claimants seeking to challenge the reductions in public sector funding and services, including funding cuts to support groups for people with learning disabilities and women’s refuges.